10 posts are up for election.

-Class Act is the newest Oxford SU campaign, set up at the end of April this year to support, represent and camapign on behalf of students from working class, low income, first generation, and state comprehensive school backgrounds, as well as care leavers and estranged students.
+Class Act is the newest Oxford SU campaign, intended to support, represent and campaign on behalf of students from working class, low income, first generation, and state comprehensive school backgrounds, as well as care leavers and estranged students.

 Although there is a lot of focus on efforts to help those of us from one or more of these backgrounds to get accepted into the university, the experience we have once we’re here doesn’t get the attention we think it needs.
 We’re trying to change that.

-Our work over the coming year will focus both on the common concerns associated with each of our focus groups, and on the more specific problems members of these groups can face at Oxford.
-We’ll be doing both campaigning work and will be hosting social and speaker events throughout term times.
+Our work over the coming year will focus on the common concerns associated with each of our focus groups, and on the more specific problems members of these groups can face at Oxford.
+During term time, we will be campaigning as well as hosting social and speaker events.

 26 Nov 2017